motine/sta/README.md

 ## TODO

 * Add features to `sta`:
+  * Make sta a gem and use gem to update the core.
+Have an extra repo for templates
   * `new`: create a new folder with template inside.
     Rename `default.c` to `project_name.c`.
     All projects are assumed under `~/Documents/STA/PROJECT_NAME/`.